 - Sore throat

 - Nausea or vomiting

 - Muscle or body aches

-What should I do if my child has symptoms that could be either COVID-19 or the flu?
+What should I do if my child has symptoms?

-Because any symptom could mean that your child could be infectious with any virus, you should keep your kids at home if they are experiencing any of these symptoms.
+Because any symptom could mean that your child could be infectious with a virus, you should keep your kids at home if they are experiencing any of these symptoms.

-“If your child has a temperature or fever, keep him at home,” says Andi Shane, MD, MPH, MSc, System Medical Director, Infectious Diseases at Children’s Healthcare of Atlanta.
+“If your child has any symptoms, keep him at home,” says Dr. Shane.
 “Have him remain at home for 24 hours to see if symptoms progress.”

 If your child develops a fever or cough, use our COVID-19 Pediatric Assessment Tool, designed to help parents answer two questions: